+Information is made available at the Public Safety Office in the Burt Administration building.

-Three times each year, an e-mail notification is made to all enrolled students, faculty, and staff that provides the website address to access this report.
-The University will also make the website address available on the student portal.
-Copies of the report can be obtained at the department of public safety located at the Foster Student Center, or by calling (573) 629-3011.
+The Annual Fire Safety and Security Report will be published with the Department of Education and distributed to HLGU employees and students on or before October 1 each year.
+Printed copies of the report can be obtained at the department of public safety located at the Burt Administration Building, or by calling

+(573) 248-6268.
 All prospective employees may obtain a copy from human resources in the Burt Administration Building, or by calling (573) 629-3058.